cevoaustralia/cfn-identity-provider/README.md

 ## Returned Values from the Custom Resource

-The `ProviderCreator` custom resource returns an `Arn` which is the ARN of the Identity Provider.
+The `ProviderCreator` custom resource returns the ARN of the SAML provider as its physical resource ID.

-You can use the returned values from the custom resource via the `Fn::GetAtt` or `!GetAtt` intrinsic functions of CloudFormation.
+You can simply `Ref` the custom resource to use the SAML provider ARN.

 For example: